Post

 Why Traditional Scraping Approaches Fail

 The problem is not limited to querySelector.
-Every major scraping approach has a blind spot at shadow DOM boundaries.
+Every major scraping approach has a blind spot at shadow DOM boundaries, as any mega comparison of browser automation tools will confirm.

 flowchart TD